 Haldighati spoke to me through the history books all through my school days.
 The history of Maharana Pratap and his courage seeped in through the poetry books that we read.
-The battle of Haldighati also called Haldi Ghati stands as turning point in the history of Mughal and Rajputana history.
+The battle of Haldighati also called Haldi Ghati stands as the turning point in the history of Mughal and Rajputana history.
 Chetak, the horse who flew on three legs remains a symbol of loyalty and companionship many generations after he did that mean feat for his master Maharana Pratap.

 I was in Nathdwara and Haldighati is not too far from there.
 In fact, as I was driving from Udaipur towards Nathdwara and Haldighati all the stories that I had heard or read were doing rounds in my head.
 I was trying to place those characters in my head in the landscape I was passing through.